Jakob-Eichberger/Z21Client/README.md

+# ⚠️ This repository is archived and no longer maintained.
+Please visit the actively developed version [here](https://github.com/Jakob-Eichberger/Z21).⚠️

 # Z21 [![](https://github.com/Jakob-Eichberger/z21Client/actions/workflows/dotnet.yml/badge.svg?branch=master)](https://github.com/Jakob-Eichberger/z21Client/actions/workflows/dotnet.yml)

 The **Z21 client** library is a C# library for interfacing with the Roco and Fleischmann [Z21 Digital Command Center (DCC)](https://www.z21.eu/).
 It allows you to control trains, functions, and eventually signals/switches using the Z21 protocol.
-The library is available as a [NuGet package](https://www.nuget.org/packages/Z21/) for easy integration into your project.

 ## Features